 Now, listing accuracy is critically important.
 Don’t adopt an “out of sight, out of mind” approach with your listing process because it is your account that is at risk.
-If you create inaccurate listings for your products, you run the risk of having your seller’s account suspended.
+If you create inaccurate listings for your products, you risk having your seller’s account suspended.

 #6 PPC campaigns and Keyword Research

-This is a task you can outsource quite easily to someone on.
-Use a tool like Merchant Words for Amazon keyword research by the way.
+This is a task you can outsource easily to someone.
+Use a tool like Merchant Words for Amazon keyword research.

 #7 FBA Reimbursements